WaifuShork/pastemystgo/docs/README.md

 When you initially create a pastemyst session, you'll have the option to provide a "token", the following features are available to use without a token:
 * Creating a public paste
 * Getting a public paste
-* Getting when a paste paste expires
+* Getting when a paste expires

 The following features are unavailable to use without a token:
 * Creating a private paste